The course starts in January, May and September.

-The Applied Economics (Banking and Financial Markets) online MSc will take between two years, three months (minimum) and five years (maximum) to complete.
+The Applied Economics (Banking and Financial Markets) online MSc will take between two years, six months (minimum) and five years (maximum) to complete.

 We recommend approximately 12–15 hours of study per week.